uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 ### The NPP tomorrow- its potential:

+* To be a key source of information on places to park
 * To offer dynamic charging for parking e.g. emissions-based tariffs
 * To offer payments for other purposes e.g. EV charging and emissions zones
 * To offer convenient, single payments for multi-modal journeys by integrating with MaaS platforms